Generalized Kullback-Leibler Divergence Loss

 For both CIFAR-100 and ImageNet, we consider the distillation among the architectures having the same unit structures, like ResNet56 and ResNet20, VGGNet13 and VGGNet8.
-On the other hand, we also explore the distillation among architectures made up of different unit structures, like WideResNet and ShuffleNet, VggNet, and MobileNet-V2.
+On the other hand, we also explore the distillation among architectures made up of different unit structures, like WideResNet and ShuffleNet, VggNet.

-\minisection{Comparison Methods} According to the information extracted from the teacher model in distillation training, knowledge distillation methods can be divided into two categories: \begin{itemize} \item Features-based methods~\cite{fitnets,crd, revkd, ofd}.
+\minisection{Comparison Methods} According to the information extracted from the teacher model in distillation training, KD methods can be divided into two categories: \begin{itemize} \item Features-based methods~\cite{fitnets,crd, revkd, ofd}.
 This kind of method makes use of features from different layers of the teacher model, which can need extra parameters and high training computational costs. \item Logits-based methods~\cite{kd, dkd}.
 This kind of method only makes use of the logits output of the teacher model, which does not require knowing the architectures of the teacher model and thus is more general in practice. \end{itemize}

 \minisection{Comparison with State-of-the-art on CIFAR-100} Experimental results on CIFAR-100 are summarized in Table~\ref{tab:cifar_kd} and Table~\ref{tab:cifar2_kd} (in Appendix).
 Table~\ref{tab:cifar_kd} lists the comparisons with previous methods under the setting that the architectures of the teacher and student have the same unit structures.
 Models trained by GKL-KD can achieve comparable or better performance in all considered settings.
 Specifically, we achieve the best performance in 4 out of 6 training settings.
 Table~\ref{tab:cifar2_kd} shows the comparisons with previous methods under the setting that the architectures of the teacher and student have different unit structures.